1. Metadata

 6.4.1.
 TERN Ontology

-The TERN Ontology is a re-skinned, and slightly extended, version of the Sensor, Observations, Sampling & Actuation (SOSA) ontology to better cater for the biodiversity community.
+The TERN Ontology is a re-skinned, and slightly extended, version of the Sensor, Observations, Sampling & Actuation (SOSA) ontology aiming to better cater for the biodiversity community.
+It is maintained by TERN and used beyond just ABIS.

 The Provenance Ontology offers a generic perspective on observation and sampling with its take on the observation pattern above given in the figure below.
 This is as per the Provenance Pattern described in the Patterns Section.

-See Annex C: TERN Ontology Examples for a full example of TERN Ontology data with explanations for each part.
+See Annex D: Extended Examples > TERN Ontology for a full example of TERN Ontology data with explanations for each part.

-Also see the ABIS Portal for multiple examples that can be loaded and validated using the online validators also there.
+Also see the ABIS Portal for multiple examples that can be loaded and validated using the online validators available there.

 6.4.2.
 NSL Model